kharoncode/OC-P14-packages/README.md

 HRNet Packages is a set of packages used by the HRNet application, which is an application that manages employee files.

-It currently contains two components:
+It currently contains two packages:

--  Modal: displays a modal containing text or an element/component
+-  Modal: displays a modal containing text or a component

 -  DataTable: displays data in the form of a table.
-Offers the option of sorting the elements of the table in ascending/descending order according to the category indicated at the head of the column, of performing a search to filter the elements present, and of choosing the quantity of data to be displayed per page.
+Offers the option of sorting the elements of the table in ascending/descending order according to the category indicated at the head of the column, performing a search to filter the elements present, and choosing the quantity of data to be displayed per page.

 ## Instalation